 This family-friendly event celebrates the season with fall-flavored festivities including arts and crafts vendors, carnival rides, pumpkin picking, an apple pie baking contest, and live entertainment.

 Spirits will connect at the Mesa Arts Center’s annual Dia de los Muertos Festival – a community celebration complete with a community altar, live music and performances.
-The Day of The Dead festival will also feature delicious food, a mercado featuring an assortment of Dia de los Muertos merchandise, jewelry, arts and crafts, a family activity area and more.
+The Day of The Dead festival will also feature delicious foods and a colorful mercado featuring a wide assortment of jewelry and crafts.

 Scottsdale’s annual Fall Festival invites you to win candy at the game booths, jump around in one of the many bounce houses, view live entertainment and more.
 End the evening with a bang by staying for the fireworks show.

 Grab a blanket and a chair and head out to Steele Indian School Park to celebrate Dia de los Muerots.
 This unique Arizonan festival includes childrens activities, art mercado, food booths, and performers.